AmauryPARIS/mod_recognition/README.md

 - bw_duration.py : MIN/MAX values for BW or sample count
 - snr.py : compute power information on each modulation/file (linear and log power, variance and SNR)
 - imgtf.py : create the Freq/Time image of a signal and the label image
+- imgtf_wo_mod.py : equivalent of imagtf but without any modulation distinction - only noise and signal
 - open_imag_and_label *TF_image*: open simultaneously the *TF_image* and its label equivalent using feh